NVIDIA GPU Deep Dive : Tensor and Ray Tracing Cores

 2024: The Dawn of Agentic AI

-• Multi-Agent Systems: AI agents began working collaboratively to solve complex problems, simulating human teamwork in digital environments4.
+• Multi-Agent Systems: AI agents began working collaboratively to solve complex problems, simulating human teamwork in digital environments.

-• Small Language Models (SLMs): The adoption of SLMs alongside LLMs offered new possibilities for efficient, task-specific AI solutions3.
+• Small Language Models (SLMs): The adoption of SLMs alongside LLMs offered new possibilities for efficient, task-specific AI solutions.

-• AI Orchestration: Frameworks for coordinating multiple AI agents emerged, allowing for more complex problem-solving approaches3.
+• AI Orchestration: Frameworks for coordinating multiple AI agents emerged, allowing for more complex problem-solving approaches.

 2025: The Year of Agentic AI